eam-00/Linux-Notes/Docker/docker-index.md

         docker service ps
         docker service rm webserver

+Containers running in a service are called "tasks".

 ## Kubernetes Networking Model
 Kubernetes was built to run on distributed systems where there can be hundreds of worker nodes in which Pods would be running.